 Once a test has begun, the recording should run without interruption.
 On no account should the examiner stop and re-start the recording during a test.

 Centres must spot-check recordings at the end of each half day session of examining.
-Cassettes should be rewound to the start of side 1.

 9.2.6 Presentation of the sample for external moderation